 Registration for course(s) means you assume responsibility for paying all tuition and fees associated with your registration.
 Unless you drop courses or withdraw from the college by the published deadlines, you are responsible for the charges even if you do not attend a single class.
 The liability and refund policy is available on Student Financial Services site.

-Develop your schedule and alternates with your advisor.
+Develop your schedule and alternate course options with your advisor.
 All students must secure their Alternate PIN from their advisor before registering.
 (Liberal studies majors who are not rising seniors, are exempt from this requirement.)

 - It is the student’s responsibility to ensure compliance with all college requirements and policies.
 Check the College Catalog for academic policies and course descriptions.

-- Be sure to include all required course sections on your form.
+- Be sure to include all required course information on your form.
 This includes corequisites.

 - Sign the registration form and keep a copy for your records and reference.